13 Coding Games for Kids

 6. CodeMonkey

-Code Monkey is a website for coding which teaches children to code through playing games online.
+Code Monkey is a website for coding that teaches children to code by playing games online.
 Children write code for a monkey to collect bananas.

 The player faces a series of challenges and finally learns sufficient code to construct his own game.

-Children eventually write code with a texted editor and learn CoffeeScript, which uses an English-like syntax, compiles into JavaScript.
+Children eventually write code with a text editor and learn CoffeeScript, which uses an English-like syntax, and compiles it into JavaScript.

 They cover essentially every concept of codification, like logic, loops, direction, sequencing, and techniques.